oamg/leapp/docs/source/el7toel8/actor-rhel7-to-rhel8.md

 ### Executing a single actor

 You should use snactor tool to run a single actor and verify its output.
 Assuming that there are no errors, the actor was placed inside a valid leapp repository and snactor tool is aware of such repository, you can call snactor run to execute it.
-Bellow we are executing the existing [OSReleaseCollector](https://github.com/oamg/leapp-repository/tree/master/repos/system_upgrade/el7toel8/actors/osreleasecollector) actor that provides information about operating system release from target system.
+Below we are executing the existing [OSReleaseCollector](https://github.com/oamg/leapp-repository/tree/master/repos/system_upgrade/el7toel8/actors/osreleasecollector) actor that provides information about operating system release from target system.
 For the `snactor run` command you can use either the actor’s folder name (osreleasecollector), the actor’s class name (OSReleaseCollector) or the value of the name attribute of the actor’s class (os_release_collector).

 ```shell
 # pwd